-- A study at IRB Barcelona has identified the cells responsible for initiating and promoting metastasis in several types of human tumors.
+A study has identified the cells responsible for initiating and promoting metastasis in several types of human tumors.

-In their paper, Leukemic Stem Cells Evade Chemotherapy by Metabolic Adaptation to an Adipose Tissue Niche, (3) researchers at the University of Colorado Anschutz Medical Campus, may have found a link as to why obese patients have poorer outcomes in their cancer treatments.
-It comes down to cancer stem cells manipulating fat stem cells.
+In their paper, Leukemic Stem Cells Evade Chemotherapy by Metabolic Adaptation to an Adipose Tissue Niche, (5) researchers at the University of Colorado Anschutz Medical Campus, may have found a link as to why obese patients have poorer outcomes in their cancer treatments.
 According to the researchers, “Adipose tissue (fat) has previously been identified as an extra-medullary (inner) reservoir for normal hematopoietic stem cells and may promote tumor development.
 Here, we show that a subpopulation of leukemic stem cells can utilize gonadal adipose tissue as a niche to support their metabolism and evade chemotherapy.”
-In the study’s accompanying press release (4) it is explained this way:
+In the study’s accompanying press release (6) it is explained this way:

 “researchers found that leukemia stem cells “hide” in fatty tissue, even transforming this tissue in ways that support their survival when challenged with chemotherapy.
 It is as if leukemia stem cells not only use fatty tissue as a robbers’ cave to hide from therapy, but actively adapt this cave to their liking.”